The Business Model Of The PepsiCo Food and Beverage Empire

 Some key challenges that PepsiCo faces in the Latin American market include competition from local brands, economic instability in certain countries, changing consumer preferences, and regulatory hurdles.
 Market expansion requires adapting to these challenges and building strong brand loyalty.

-See also VF Corporation Business Model
+See also Starbucks Chain Business Model In A Nutshell

 How Does Pepsico's Direct-Store-Delivery Distribution Strategy Contribute to Its In-Store Promotion and Merchandising Efforts?